Lincoln in Lincoln County, New Mexico — The American Mountains (Southwest)

 Erected by New Mexico Historic Preservation Division.
 (Marker Number 421.)

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Murphy-Dolan Store (within shouting distance of this marker); Site of Old Wortley Hotel Lincoln Historic District (approx. 0.2 miles away); Site of the McSween Home (approx. ¼ mile away); Old Dolan Home (approx. ¼ mile away); Tunstall-McSween Store (approx. ¼ mile away); Site of Squire Wilson's Home (approx. 0.3 miles away); Torreon (approx. 0.3 miles away).
+Murphy-Dolan Store (within shouting distance of this marker); Site of Old Wortley Hotel (about 400 feet away, measured in a direct line); Lincoln Historic District (approx. 0.2 miles away); Site of the McSween Home (approx. ¼ mile away); Old Dolan Home (approx. ¼ mile away); Tunstall-McSween Store (approx. ¼ mile away); Site of Squire Wilson's Home (approx. 0.3 miles away); Torreon (approx. 0.3 miles away).
 Touch for a list and map of all markers in Lincoln.

 Also see . . .
 Legends of America.
 The Lincoln County War was a conflict between rival cattle barons in 19th century New Mexico Territory.
 (Submitted on August 10, 2011, by Bill Kirchner of Tucson, Arizona.)

 Credits.
 This page was last revised on July 6, 2018.
-This page originally submitted on August 10, 2011, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 572 times since then and 7 times this year.
-Last updated on July 5, 2018, by Brian Anderson of Kingwood, Texas.
+It was originally submitted on August 10, 2011, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 633 times since then and 26 times this year.
+Last updated on July 5, 2018, by Brian Anderson of Atascocita, Texas.
 Photos: 1, 2. submitted on August 10, 2011, by Bill Kirchner of Tucson, Arizona.
-3. submitted on July 5, 2018, by Brian Anderson of Kingwood, Texas.
+3. submitted on July 5, 2018, by Brian Anderson of Atascocita, Texas.
 4, 5. submitted on August 10, 2011, by Bill Kirchner of Tucson, Arizona. • Syd Whittle was the editor who published this page.